hydrosquall/solar-system-visualization/README.md

 [**assignments**](https://github.com/pablotrinidad/icc/tree/master/projects/01).
-The implementation we were given was depressively horrible and got me frustrated after spending some time finishing it, it was written in Java and also poorly structured but we were not allowed to modify the base code 😭.
+The implementation we were given was depressively horrible and got me frustrated after spending some time finishing it, it was written in Java, and were not allowed to modify the base code 😭.

 So... here is my version using ES6
 (with [babel compilation in browser](https://babeljs.io/setup#installation))